 Loosely cover the sliders with foil and bake for 10 minutes.
 Remove the foil, and bake until the top buns are golden brown and the cheese has melted, for about 8-10 more minutes.

 If the buns came stuck together, use a serrated knife to separate the sliders.
-Serve warm.
+Serve warm on their own, or with a small salad or a side of bread and butter pickles to a crisp and tangy bite.
 Refrigerate or freeze any leftovers.

 Roast Beef and Cheese Has Never Looked So Good

 It’s not classified information that creamy horseradish and roast beef go together like, well, creamy horseradish and roast beef.

 But the buttery mustard blend slathered onto these sliders is the covert ingredient that has everybody wondering why they just can’t stop at one.

 Forget the knife and fork.
 Wrap your hands around these other sandwich-style recipes next:

 - Spicy Roasted Portobello Sandwiches with Bell Peppers and Camembert

 - Roasted Chicken and Fig Panini with Goat Cheese and Fresh Greens

 Let your butter sauce run wild with other aromatic enhancements.
 Garlic powder, maple syrup, shallots?
 How will you make these sliders your own?

 Share your condiment creations in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.